jasny/improved-php-type/README.md

 Typed arrays or iteratators are **not** supported, as it would require looping through them.

+A question mark can be added to a class to accept null, eg `"?string"` is similar to using `["string", "null"]`.

 ### type_check

     mixed type_check(mixed $var, string|string[] $type, Throwable $throwable = null)